 One thing to note about this study is that the “recurrent stone formers” also had higher:

-A different study conducted in 2013 with calcium oxalate stone formers suggested that those with chronic stress may trigger a biological response from the body that encouraged them to get stones again.
+Another study looked at calcium oxalate stone formers.
+The research suggested that those with chronic stress may trigger a biological response from the body that encouraged participants to get stones again.

 What about the stress-stone-stress-stone cycle?